Get in touch

 Electric hydrofoiling vessel

-On behalf of Fullers360, NetZero Maritime is managing the development of a 9-meter luxury tourism vessel as a trial for future large public transport hydrogen-powered foiling catamarans.
-The vessel is fully electric, made of carbon fibre and will begin on-water testing in 2024 before commencing services later in the year.
+NetZero Maritime is managing the development of the Vessev VS-9, a 9-meter luxury tourism vessel, as a test case for future large public transport hydrogen-powered foiling catamarans.

 Projected emissions reduction results